hoodiehq-archive/documentation/de/hoodieverse/how-hoodie-works.md

 ### How do other devices know data was changed

-A huge benefit of Hoodie is not just it's offline first, also it has a build in functionality to send notifications to other devices, when data was added, changed or removed.
-This are also tasks handed to the app client, when something changes.
+A huge benefit of Hoodie is not just that it is offline first, it also has a built in functionality to send notifications to other devices, when data is added, changed or removed.
+These are also tasks handed to the app client, when something changes.

 This is how it works:
 When we add some data to our app, like saving a new message, it works like we described before.
 In addition to that, CouchDB sends out a task to the user data was changed, to update the data of your app and download it.
 So you do not have to do it on your own.